HatemKhattab/hyf-html-css/week-2/README.md

-# Assignment 2
+# Assignment 2 Style HTML layout with flex, grid and float

+## The assignment is on https://github.com/HackYourFuture/HTML-CSS/blob/master/Week2/MAKEME.md

-you can visit on https://hatemkhattab.github.io/hyf-html-css/week-2/
+## you can visit my solution https://hatemkhattab.github.io/hyf-html-css/week-2/